Alexis Beka Beka

-Alexis Adelin Beka Beka (born 29 March 2001) is a French professional footballer who plays as a defensive midfielder for Belgian Pro League club La Louvière.
+Alexis Adelin Beka Beka (born 29 March 2001) is a French professional footballer who plays as a defensive midfielder for Swiss club Aarau.

 Club career

-Beka Beka made his debut with Caen in a 0–0 Ligue 2 tie with Clermont on 20 December 2019.
+Beka Beka made his professional debut for Caen on 20 December 2019 in a 0–0 Ligue 2 draw against Clermont.
 He signed his first professional contract with the club on 9 June 2020.

 On 23 August 2021, Beka Beka signed a five-year contract with Russian Premier League club Lokomotiv Moscow.

-On 1 August 2022, Beka Beka signed for Ligue 1 club Nice on a five-year deal, for a reported fee of €14 million.
+On 1 August 2022, Beka Beka signed a five-year deal with Ligue 1 club Nice for a reported fee of €14 million.
 His contract with the club was terminated on 16 August 2024.

-On 22 February 2025, Beka Beka made his first appearance since 2023 as a substitute for Caen's reserve team in a 4–1 defeat to Grand-Quevilly FC in the Championnat National 3.
+On 22 February 2025, Beka Beka made his first appearance since 2023, coming on as a substitute for Caen's reserve team in a 4–1 defeat against Grand-Quevilly FC in the Championnat National 3.

-In the summer of 2025, Beka Beka signed a three-year contract with La Louvière in Belgium.
+In the summer of 2025, Beka Beka signed a three-year contract with Belgian club La Louvière.

+On 19 August 2026, Beka Beka moved to Aarau in the Swiss second tier.

 International career

-Beka Beka is a youth international for France.
-He was part of the France Olympic team that competed at the 2020 Summer Olympics.
+Beka Beka is a French youth international footballer.
+He was part of France's Olympic team at the 2020 Summer Olympics.

 Personal life

-Born in France, Beka Beka holds French and Congolese nationalities.
+Born in France, Beka Beka holds both French and Congolese nationality.

-On 29 September 2023, Beka Beka made headlines for threatening to commit suicide by jumping from the Magnan viaduct in Nice.
-Negotiations with a club psychologist were ongoing while emergency services, firemen, and the military were involved in the operation.
-The viaduct is approximately 100 meters high, causing traffic disruptions on the A8 autoroute.
-Beka Beka was safely removed from the scene by emergency services.
+On 29 September 2023, Beka Beka was involved in a mental health incident in Nice, during which he threatened to harm himself from the Magnan viaduct.
+Emergency services, including fire and medical personnel, intervened, and he was safely removed from the scene.
+The viaduct is approximately 100 meters high and the incident caused temporary traffic disruptions on the A8 autoroute.